Canada airdate: January 18, 2002

 Band Geeks contain examples of the following Tropes: YMMV goes here

-- Brick Joke: After kicking Sandy at the beginning, she drags Patrick outside, does... something to him with a trombone.
+- Brick Joke: After Patrick kicks Sandy at the beginning, she drags him outside and stuffs him into a trombone.
 During the huge brawl at the end, Patrick kicks Sandy again and she chases after him with another trombone.

 - Brown Note: "If we play loud, people might think we're good."